Sasanian architecture: Uniqueness

-The unique characteristic of Sassanid architecture was its distinctive use of space.
-The Sassanid architect conceived his building in terms of masses and surfaces; hence, the use of massive walls of brick decorated with molded or carved stucco.
-Stucco wall decorations appear at Bishapur, but better examples are preserved from Chal Tarkhan near Rayy (late Sassanid or early Islamic in date), and from Ctesiphon and Kish in Mesopotamia.
+The unique characteristic of Sasanian architecture was its distinctive use of space.
+The Sasanian architect conceived his building in terms of masses and surfaces; hence, the use of massive walls of brick decorated with molded or carved stucco.
+Stucco wall decorations appear at Bishapur, but better examples are preserved from Chal Tarkhan near Ray (late Sasanian or early Islamic in date), and from Ctesiphon and Kish in Mesopotamia.
 The panels show animal figures set in roundels, human busts, and geometric and floral motifs.

-Sassanid influence
+Sasanian influence

 Interior of the Qal'eh Dokhtar.
 The use of squinches to position the dome on top of a square structure is considered the most significant Sasanian contribution to the Islamic architecture.

-Sassanid art revived forms and traditions native to Persia, and in the Islamic period, these reached the shores of the Mediterranean.
+Sasanian art revived forms and traditions native to Persia, and in the Islamic period, these reached the shores of the Mediterranean.

-The influence of Sassanid architecture reached far beyond their borders; it had a distinctive influence on Byzantine architecture and Islamic architecture.
+The influence of Sasanian architecture reached far beyond their borders; it had a distinctive influence on Byzantine architecture and Islamic architecture.
 Islamic architecture borrowed heavily from Persian architecture.

-The Round city of Baghdad built in Abbasid period was based on Partho-Sasanian circular city design.
+The Round City of Baghdad built in the Abbasid period was based on Partho-Sasanian circular city design.

 Baghdad, for example, was based on Persian precedents such as Firouzabad in Persia.
 It is now known that the two designers who were hired by al-Mansur to plan the city's design were Naubakht, a former Persian Zoroastrian, and Mashallah, a former Jew from Khorasan, Iran.

-The Great Mosque of Samarra is another example, where the spiral edifice was based on Persian architecture, such as the spiral tower in the middle of Firouzabad, a former Sassanid capital.
+The Great Mosque of Samarra is another example, where the spiral edifice was based on Persian architecture, such as the spiral tower in the middle of Firouzabad, a former Sasanian capital.

 In Afghanistan at Bamian are ruins that show the great impact of Iranian art and architecture (especially from the Sassanid era) from the 4th to the 8th century.
-Frescoes and colossal Buddhas adorn Bamian's monasteries, revealing a fusion of Sassanid-Iranian and Greco-Buddhist elements.
+Frescoes and colossal Buddhas adorn Bamian's monasteries, revealing a fusion of Sasanian-Iranian and Greco-Buddhist elements.